roryblucky/unit-test-with-spring/README.md

 # Why

 Some of us always feel really struggle on writing unit tests, especially in a spring boot project.
-While in TDD pattern, unit tests are the most major part in this project, so I created this repo and hope it coud help for your own projects.
+While i, unit tests are the most major part TDD pattern, so I created this repo and hope it coud help for your own projects.

 # Library